When eyes of war meet

 At one o’clock in the afternoon, the bar is full.
 If they had a beer at lunch, members of the D.C. political machine have long since scuttled back to their air-conditioned offices.
 Instead, the bar is full of men standing in clusters and smoking Marlboro Reds, men like the ones hovering at the front door.
-Some have scraggly beards while others are clean-shaven and sport pierced ears.
-One man, his face hidden under the shadow of his MIA/POW baseball cap, do shots of whiskey alone.
+Some have scraggly beards, while others are clean-shaven and sport-pierced ears.
+His face hidden under the shadow of his MIA/POW baseball cap, one man does shots of whiskey alone.
 When he raises his head, I realize the man is one of the men we met at the entrance.

 “Brenda.
 Look around.
-Many of the men in this bar are wearing the same t-shirt that the man, Leighton, was wearing.
+Many of the men in this bar wear the same t-shirt that the man, Leighton, was wearing.
 I think these guys are Vietnam vets.
 Maybe something is going on today at the Vietnam Memorial.”

 Brenda nods.
 A waitress comes over to our table.
 Brenda and I decided to split a burger and onion rings.
 We order two beers.
 When the waitress returns, she sets down two frosted mugs and two Heinekens, telling us that our food will be ready shortly.
 Brenda carves the burger down the middle of the plump bun with her knife when our food arrives.
 “I think we should go down to the Mall and see what’s going on there.
 Maybe we should even stay if there are fireworks.
 Oh, shit.
 Two o’clock at the bar.
 That guy at the door who wanted to buy us beer is coming our way.”